Stichoza/flipper-nearby-files/README.md

 ## Installation

+### Option 1
+Install from Flipper App Catalog (coming soon).

+### Option 2
+Install from build workflows

 1. Go to [build workflow](https://github.com/Stichoza/flipper-nearby-files/actions/workflows/build.yml) and select latest build.
 2. Download the artifact corresponding to your firmware version.
-The FAP is built for the Official Firmware (both release and development versions) and for two other custom firmwares (files with `**unlshd` and `**mntm` suffix).
+The FAP is built for the Official Firmware (both release and development versions) and for Momentum and Unleashed custom firmwares (files with `-unlshd` and `-mntm` suffixes).
 3. Extract `nearby_files.fap` from the ZIP file to the `apps/GPIO` folder on your Flipper Zero SD card.

 ## Usage